During these troubled times, I feel more and more lucky to be an artist. Art has nourished me, kept me focused, productive and creative.

 But rather than tell someone else's story, I wanted to somehow customize the work to tell my own story.
 (Like I had done in week two and three.)

-Thanks for checking in.
-We're fine.
+We're fine, thanks for checking.
 Just a typical Saturday night in isolation.
 I'm chilling topless in my plastic laundry hamper.
 Holding a feather as I usually do.
 Got my turban on and red shoe laces for my fake stab wound.
 Using the paper bag from food delivery as a table.
 Nothing strange happening here at all.
-Another routine Saturday night in lockdown.
+Typical Saturday night in lockdown.
 You?

 The prior week (week 2 of lockdown) I used Michelangelo's figure drawings to tell current day mythology.
 What luck that it set me on a wonderful creative course for the quarantine.
 For week three I used Daumier's figures to illustrate more childhood mythology.
 This drawing shows a student being scolded just before their best friend rescued them.